Wyrdgirn/D3DXScreenSelector/README.md

 - Need for Speed Most Wanted (2005)
 - Silent Hill 3 with enb d3d8to9 convertor
 - Halo 1
+- Blades of Time.
+You can use sweetfx by loading it with the `--d3d9path` argument.
+- Resident Evil 4 (2007)

-This doesn't work with modern d3d9 games like:
+This doesn't work with other d3d9 games like:
 - Castlevania Lords of Shadow 2
 - Castlevania Lords of Shadow Mirror of Fate
 - Dead or Alive 5 Last Round